đ Overview

 If you do all of those and still have a question just for us, then by all means direct message us (just start a new direct message and include both Juli and I on the message)!
 Weâll respond to your questions as quickly as possible, but please allow a reasonable amount of time (generally under 24 hours; 2 business days max) for a response.

-Slack allows for communication to be informal and fun, which is great!
+Our messaging platform allows for communication to be informal and fun, which is great!
 But, donât forget to communicate professionally, even while having fun.

 OïŹce Hours

 In addition to the times posted at the top of the syllabus, Iâll frequently (though not always!) be in my office during regular business hours.
 Youâre welcome to come by and see me with any questions, concerns, or just to say hi.
 I work with my door closed, but youâre always welcome to come in!
-If possible, message me on Slack before you visit to make sure that Iâll be able to see you (I might already be meeting with another student, etc.)
+If possible, direct message me before you visit to make sure that Iâll be able to see you (I might already be meeting with another student, etc.)

 Access Policy